 Jazz Students should perform two jazz selections of contrasting styles, including melody and improvised solos.
 Rhythm section accompaniment and/or equipment will be provided (Reno only).
 Jazz Students auditioning in Las Vegas should provide accompanying tracks such as Aebersold; Audio will be provided.
 For more information, e-mail Peter Epstein at email@example.com .

 Percussionists should perform a short work on any two of the following instruments: snare drum, mallet percussion, or timpani.
 These instruments will be available at the audition locations.
-However, the University of Nevada, Reno Music Department will not provide sticks or mallets to students.
+However, the University of Nevada, Reno Department of Music will not provide sticks or mallets to students.

 Instrumentalists should prepare a single work or 2 contrasting movements totaling no more than 8 minutes which demonstrate technical proficiency, sound and phrasing.
 Candidates should also be prepared to perform major scales with common articulations.
 Piano accompaniment is not required.
 However, you may bring an accompanist with you if you wish.